warheart1984-ctrl/Project-Infinity1/README.md

 These points are optional and not required for running the demo.
 They exist for those who enjoy exploring deeper layers of a system’s architecture.

+---

+### A Note for Deep Explorers
+Some structures in this repository serve both functional and protective roles.
+Most users will never encounter them, but those who explore the deeper layers
+may notice patterns of separation, guardianship, and intentional design.

+This is expected.